tagspaces/documentation/docs/folders.md

 ## Folder Areas

-The in top area of a folder you can switch between the following sub-areas:
+In the top area of a folder you can switch between the following sub-areas:

-- **[Details](#folder-properties)** - opens the folder properties, see more bellow.
+- **[Details](#folder-properties)** - opens the folder properties, see more below.
 - **[Description](#folder-description)** - opens the area where you can add description for this folder.
 - **[Revisions](#folder-revisions)** - opens the area listing all the versions of the folder's description.
 - **[AI Chat](#folder-ai-chat)** - this is the place for the folder's own AI chat, this tab is visible only if the AI functionality is enabled.